sams96/sams96.github.io/content/post/2026-06-28-small-keyboards/index.md

 Some people take this idea further, with 36 key keyboards that eschew the outer most column of keys to reduce the burden on the pinkies.
-There are tricks to get more utility out of the most accessable keys, like using [home row modifiers](https://precondition.github.io/home-row-mods).
+There are tricks to get more utility out of the most accessible keys, like using [home row modifiers](https://precondition.github.io/home-row-mods).
 I haven't tried going that far yet but it is interesting -- I have found 42 keys to be a sweet spot giving both the benefits I've explained above, as well as being similar enough